cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ## AEGISMAC-128L

-AEGISMAC-128L refers to the `Mac` function built upon the building blocks of AEGIS-128L.
+AEGISMAC-128L refers to the `Mac` function based on the building blocks of AEGIS-128L.

 Steps: